jimktrains/pro93-talk/README.md

 for providing information on how to setup the serial port and initiate communications.

+## Applications

+### pro93-dump

+Dumps an image of the pro93's memory to a file.

+### pro93-write

+Writes the contents of an image to the pro93.

+### pro93-dump-explore

+Decodes an image and writes a summary to standard out.
+Also writes out CSVs of the channels and bank names.
+CSVs of options is a TODO.

+### pro93-dump-create

+Takes a base image, the channel csv, and the bank name csv and produced a new image.

+### encode-freq

+Utility that takes the (or a list of) image-format frequency and prints the corropsonding frequncy and flags.

+### encode-freq

+Takes a frequncy in MHz and produces the image-formatted value.

 ## Serial Setup

 4800 baud, 8 bit data, even parity, 2 stop bits, xon/xoff off, RTS/CTS off, DSR/DTR on